bonitasoft/bonita-doc/md/runtime-monitoring.md

 Discover how to monitor a runtime environment running Bonita

+In Community edition, monitoring metrics can be published via 2 channels: JMX and / or Logging file.
+In Subscription editions, monitoring metrics can be published via 3 channels: JMX and / or Logging file and / or a Prometheus endpoint.

 ## Why monitoring ?

 Monitoring a Production environment is crucial to ensure the runtime is correctly sized and tuned.